Dancing plague of 1518: Veracity of deaths

-Controversy exists over whether people ultimately danced to their deaths.
+Controversy exists over whether people ultimately danced to death.
 Some sources claim that for a period the plague killed around fifteen people per day, but the sources of the city of Strasbourg at the time of the events did not mention the number of deaths, or even if there were fatalities.
-There do not appear to be any sources contemporaneous to the events that make note of any fatalities.
+There do not appear to be any sources related to the events that make note of any fatalities.
+Ned Pennant-Rea also claims that the final death toll is not known, but if the claims of fifteen people dying per day were true then the toll could be "into the hundreds".

 The main source for the claim is John Waller, who has written several journal articles on the subject and the book A Time to Dance, a Time to Die: The Extraordinary Story of the Dancing Plague of 1518.
 The sources cited by Waller that mention deaths were all from later accounts of the events.
 There is also uncertainty around the identity of the initial dancer (either an unnamed woman or "Frau Troffea") and the number of dancers involved (somewhere between 50 and 400).
 Of the six chronicle accounts, four support Lady Troffea as the first dancer.

 Modern theories

 Food poisoning

 Some believe the dancing could have been brought on by food poisoning caused by the toxic and psychoactive chemical products of ergot fungi (ergotism), which grows commonly on grains (such as rye) used for baking bread.
 Ergotamine is the main psychoactive product of ergot fungi; it is structurally related to the drug lysergic acid diethylamide (LSD-25) and is the substance from which LSD-25 was originally synthesized.
 The same fungus has also been implicated in other major historical anomalies, including the Salem witch trials.

 In The Lancet, John Waller argues that "this theory does not seem tenable, since it is unlikely that those poisoned by ergot could have danced for days at a time.
 Nor would so many people have reacted to its psychotropic chemicals in the same way.
-The ergotism theory also fails to explain why almost every outbreak occurred somewhere along the Rhine and Moselle rivers, areas linked by water but with quite different climates and crops".
+The ergotism theory also fails to explain why almost every outbreak occurred somewhere along the Rhine and Moselle rivers, areas linked by water but with quite different climates and crops."